Power cord: Connectors

 IEC 60320 power cables come in normal and high-temperature variants, as well as various rated currents.
 The connectors have slightly different shapes to ensure that it is not possible to substitute a cable with a lower temperature or current rating, but that it is possible to use an overrated cable.
 Cords also have different types of exterior jackets available to accommodate environmental variables such as moisture, temperature, oils, sunlight, flexibility, and heavy wear.
 For example, a heating appliance may come with a cord designed to withstand accidental contact with heated surfaces.

 Worldwide, more than a dozen different types of AC power plugs and sockets are used for fixed building wiring.
 Products sold in many different markets can use a standardized IEC 60320 connector and then use a detachable power cord to match the local electrical outlets.
 This simplifies safety approvals, factory testing, and production since the power cord is a low-cost item available as a commodity.
 Since the same types of appliance-side connectors are used with both 120 V and 230 V power cables, the user must ensure the connected equipment will operate with the available voltage.
 Some devices have a slide-switch to adapt to different voltages, or wide-ranging power supplies.

 Standards

 National electrical codes may apply to power cords and related items.
 For example, in the United States, power cords must meet UL Standards 62 and 817.

+Power cords are subject to various national and international standards to ensure safety and compatibility.
+In the United States, the National Electrical Code (NEC) provides guidelines for electrical installations, including the use of flexible cords.
+Two key Underwriters Laboratories (UL) standards relevant to power cords are: